ghc-proposals/ghc-proposals/proposals/0000-atomicModifyMutVar.rst

 Alternatives
 ------------

+0. We could add a new primop without removing the old one.
+This would give the best backwards compatibility, but I'm not sure it's really worth the trouble.

 1. We could change the primop without renaming it.
 I'd prefer not to break backwards compatibility that way, however.